a1364t/Code_Challenge/README.md

 In the project directory, run the following commands
 ```
-To install dependencies
+To install dependencies:
-bundle
+bundle install

-To run the server
+To run the server:
 rails server
 ```